wendyverdonk93/docs/content/integrations/community/Community integration requirements/_index.md

 At MultiSafepay, our developers write code to process in-house transactions.
 However, there are also many fantastic developers worldwide who create code wrappers, plugins, and applications in order to integrate our products and services.

 We are happy to accompany you, starting with a place on our documentation pages as well as assist you on a marketing level.
-If you would like for your project to become a part of MultiSafepay Docs, please contact the MultiSafepay Integration Team at <integration@multisafepay.com>
+If you would like for your project to become a part of MultiSafepay Docs, please email our Integration Team at <integration@multisafepay.com>

 If you want to publish a MultiSafepay community integration, you have to adhere to the following agreements: